Mill Creek Encore Alliance (MCEA)

 We are thrilled that your child has elected to participate in theatre this year.
 Unlike most extra-curricular activities, theatre is both a scholastic endeavor as well as a performance endeavor.
-And it takes money – lots of money – to stage the caliber of performances for which MCHS Theatre is quickly gaining a reputation.
+And it takes money – lots of money – to stage the caliber of performances for which MCHS Theatre has gained a reputation.
 Most extra-curricular activities come with a heavy price tag – some well over $500.
 The Mill Creek Encore Alliance works diligently to raise support through the sale of advertising, sponsorship of activities (like Mill Creek’s Got Talent) and fundraisers.
 But that isn’t enough.
 Not only do we stage the productions, but students receive tee shirts for each play and their production supplies.
 So, we require students to pay a set fee (which we call Booster Fees) to help finance their participation in theatre.

-How much are the fees and what do they cover?
+How much are the fees for classes and what do they cover?

-- Advanced Drama Class and Musical Theatre class: $250.00* – Goes toward costs associated with the co-curricular production plays which will be performed after school hours, and includes a banquet ticket, show tee-shirts, tech week meals.
+- Advanced Drama and Musical Theatre: $250.00* – Goes toward costs associated with the co-curricular production plays which will be performed after school hours, and includes a banquet ticket, show tee-shirts, tech week meals.

-- Stagecraft (tech) class has no production fees.
+- Technical Theatre (1st) has no production fees.

 *This fee must be paid in order for a student to audition for the spring musical, or attend the end-of-year-banquet or graduate (if this is their senior year.)
 It is part of the agreement you sign for your student to participate in one of these advanced theatre classes.